 If you want to purchase or learn from a qualified practitioner, “Look for someone with at least the basic certification of 400 hours of training,” Caster says.

-"I've never had a cold that I can remember,” Caster says.
+“I’ve never had a cold that I can remember,” Caster says.
 If we look to the past, we may find solutions to modern problems such as superbugs.

-How to learn more about aromatherapy
+Learn more about aromatherapy

 The world of aromatherapy is dizzying in its depth and breadth.